T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

 Each device can have actions which correspond to function calls.
 Up to now the following input devices are implemented:
 * **Button**:
-   A simple button which has a hold and repeat functionality as well as a delayed action.
+   A simple button with optional long-press actions like hold and repeat functionality or delayed action.
    Its main parameters are: `Pin` (use GPIO number here) and `functionCall`.
 For additional options, see [extended documentation below](#doc_button).

 * **ShutdownButton**: